Yevgeny Savin

 Yevgeny Leonidovich Savin (Евгений Леонидович Савин; born 19 April 1984) is a Russian former footballer who is currently a YouTube football blogger and current president of Cypriot football club Krasava Ypsona.
 After retiring as a football player, he became a football commentator and a TV presenter.

 Career

 In 2006, he started his career in Russian minor leagues, with his debut in the Russian Premier League with Amkar Perm.
 He also played for the Russia national under-21 football team and the Olympic national team, but he never qualified for the football tournament of 2008 Olympic Games.

-In late of 2015, he started working as presenter and commentator for Match TV.
+In late 2015, he started working as presenter and commentator for Match TV.

 In the start of 2018, he became a YouTuber, with his channel called Krasava.

 Football club president

 In 2020, he founded a new football team which was licensed for the 2021–22 season of the Russian third-tier FNL 2 as Krasava.
 They disbanded after one season.
 He then bought Cypriot Second Division team Ypsonas FC and changed their name to Krasava ENY Ypsonas FC, also changing their club badge.